 There were others too!
-Elizabeth Burgin helped two hundren American prisoners of war escape from a prison ship.
-Countless others nursed soldiers, and made sure the troops had food and other supplies.
+Elizabeth Burgin helped two hundred American prisoners of war escape from a prison ship.
+Countless others nursed soldiers and made sure the troops had food and other supplies.
 There were even women who disguised themselves as men so they could join the battlefront.

-I think it’s time that the unsung heros of the American Revolution get their due, don’t you? [picture book, ages 8 and up]
+I think it’s time that the unsung heroes of the American Revolution get their due, don’t you? [picture book, ages 8 and up]

 Slavery Picture Books for 5th Grade